Kuanchiliao1/space_tourism/README.md

 ## What I learned
 - Grid layouts should be thought out with respect to every screen size on the design file, do not work on them seperately
-- Lots of accessibility features, including sr-only utility class, skip-to-content, and tab indexes
+- Lots of modern accessibility features, including sr-only utility class, skip-to-content, and tab indices
 - How a tab system might be implemented in JS
 - How to keep things tidy with good class naming conventions